c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 *   The most complicated I/O model to implement
 *   Not all operating systems support this model efficiently

-### Comparison of the I/O models

-There are two distinct phases for an I/O operation:

-1. waiting for the data to arrive on the network _and_ copying the data into kernel-space buffer
-2. copying the data from kernel-space buffer into user-space buffer

-The main difference between the first four models is the _first_ phase, as the _second_ phase in the first four models is the same: the thread is blocked on a system call while the data is copied from the kernel buffer to the user buffer.
-Asynchronous I/O, however, handles both phases and is different from the first four.

-The POSIX specification  defines these two terms as follows:

-*   a synchronous I/O operation causes the requesting thread to be blocked until that I/O operation completes.
-*   an asynchronous I/O operation does not cause the requesting thread to be blocked.

-Using these definitions, the first four I/O models - _blocking I/O, nonblocking I/O, I/O multiplexing, signal-driven I/O_ - are all synchronous because the  I/O operation blocks the thread.
-Only the _asynchronous I/O model_ matches the asynchronous I/O definition.

 ## Java I/O APIs